MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 For more information, see [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).

-To preview or test new updates before deploying them to your entire organization, you can deploy two update channels.
-For example, if you're using Semi-Annual Enterprise Channel:
+To preview or test new updates before deploying them to your entire organization, you have two options:

-- Deploy Semi-Annual Enterprise Channel (Preview) to a targeted group of representative users who can pilot new features of Office.
-The users should include people from business groups across the organization and their client devices should include the architectures in your organization (32-bit and 64-bit), any significant differences in hardware and device drivers, as well as any critical line-of-business applications, add-ins, and macros.
-This group receives feature updates four months ahead of the rest of your organization.
-We recommend using the same group of users you defined in the [assessment phase](assess-microsoft-365-apps.md).

-- Deploy Semi-Annual Enterprise Channel to the remaining users in your organization.
-They receive feature updates every six months, four months after the users with Semi-Annual Enterprise Channel (Preview).

-You could take a similar approach with Current Channel (Preview) and Current Channel.
+- Deploy the update in a stagged manner.
+E.g. on the release day to a handful of devices, then after a few days extend to a sample set across your organization and then to the remaining devices in two additonal waves.
+When using Monthly Enterprise Channel and servicing profiles, this can be automated by using [custom rollout waves](./admincenter/servicing-profile.md#create-rollout-waves).

+- Deploy a combination of update channels where one channel recevies new features earlier than the other.
+E.g., deploy Current Channel (Preview) to a subset of your users for validation and Current Channel to the bulk of your devices.
 In that scenario, users with Current Channel usually receive feature updates just a few weeks after the users with Current Channel (Preview).

 ## Step 4 - Define your source files